 Today, I’d like to share five reasons not to quit your MLM company.

 Many people think the grass is greener somewhere else.
-They see other MLM Companies and business opportunities every day and think that if they join another company, or pursue a different type of business altogether, success will be easier and quicker.
+They are exposed to other MLM Companies and business opportunities every single day and think that if they join another company, or pursue a different type of business altogether, success will be easier and quicker.

 As a result, they quit their MLM Company and move on to the next shiny object.
 They become MLM Junkies.
 Unfortunately, most people who follow this approach end up failing again and again.
 Eventually, they leave the industry thinking it is a scam.